stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FLASH/Write_Protection/readme.txt

    To disable the Write Protection, uncomment the line "#define WRITE_PROTECTION_DISABLE" in main.c file.
-   To disable the write protection of the STM32F10x Flash, an erase of the Option Bytes is necessary.
-This operation is done by the function FLASH_EraseOptionBytes.
+   To disable the write protection of the STM32F10x Flash, an erase of the Option Bytes is necessary by the function FLASH_EraseOptionBytes, then call the function FLASH_EnableWriteProtection to protect the pags that are already protected.
    To load the new option byte values, a system Reset is necessary, for this, the function NVIC_SystemReset() is used.

+- Programm the selected pages:
+  To programm the desired pages (if the flash is not write protected) uncomment the line "#define FLASH_PAGE_PROGRAM" in main.c file.

 If the desired pages are not write protected, an erase and a write operation are performed.